-The iOS 10.3.2 beta might be tempting but most of you are probably better off skipping the early version of the iOS 10.3.2 update.
+Apple’s new iOS 10.3.3 beta might be tempting but most of you are probably better off skipping the early version of Apple’s next iOS 10 update.

-The company’s latest milestone upgrade is available for developers and those signed up for the Beta Software Program.
-The Beta Software Program and early version of iOS 10.3.2 are free for anyone with a working Apple ID.
+The iOS 10.3.3 beta is out for developers those signed up for the Beta Software Program.
+The Beta Software Program is free to anyone with a working Apple ID.

 If you’re on the fence about the beta for your iPhone, iPad or iPod touch, take a look at our list of reasons to install and skip this early version of iOS 10.

-If you want to help Apple improve the overall quality of the final iOS 10.3.2 release you might want to download the iOS 10.3.2 beta on your device ahead of the official release.
+If you want to help Apple improve the overall quality of the final iOS 10.3.3 update you might want to think about downloading the iOS 10.3.3 beta onto your device.

-If you've encountered a problem with an iOS update in the past and you're tired of dealing with issues (or hearing complaints from other users), think about helping Apple out today or at some point before the final iOS 10.3.2 release.
+If you've encountered a problem with an iOS update in the past and you're tired of dealing with issues (or hearing complaints from other users), think about helping Apple out today or at some point before the final iOS 10.3.3 release date.

 Your efforts could prevent a nasty surprise from appearing in the final version of the iOS 10.3.3 update for your iPhone, iPad or iPad touch.